Smoking cessation is a health priority for the University of Ottawa Health Services Family Health Team.

 How to Access

-All patients with a primary care provider at UOHS can access this program.
-Ask your physician or nurse practitioner about the program if you are interested in being referred.
-You can also self-refer to these programs by calling us at 613-564-3950 to request an appointment with the one of our smoking cessation counsellors.
+All patients with a primary care provider at UOHS can access our Smoking Cessation program.
+You may ask your physician or nurse practitioner to refer you, or self-refer by calling the clinic to request an appointment with one of our smoking cessation counselors.
+613-564-3950

-Students – you can also drop by our Resource Centre on campus at UCU 203 to speak with our staff and learn more about smoking cessation resources and programs and our walk/run group to help you quit for good.
-Visit www.LeaveThePackBehind.org (LTPB) for online smoking cessation strategies and tips.
-Sign up at www.QuitRunChill.org (QRC) for online run/walk and relaxation programs that benefit both smokers and non-smokers.
+Students – you can drop by our Health Promotion Centre on campus at UCU 203 to speak with our staff and learn more about smoking cessation resources and programs.

 Employees of the University of Ottawa can also access the Stop Smoking Centre online program available on the Shepellfgi employee assistance program provider website